Stellar populations and star formation histories of the most extreme [OIII] emitters at $z=1.3-3.7$: Implications for stellar populations of galaxies in the reionisation era

 To illustrate this, we generate a mock galaxy spectrum at $z=8$ by adding a burst population (age $=5$~Myr) superposed on an evolved population with age $=300$~Myr following an instantaneous burst.
 Such a two-component system is consistent with a galaxy that first formed at $z\simeq12$ and underwent a secondary burst phase of star formation at $z=8$.
 We use the latest \citet{Bruzual2003} stellar population synthesis models and incorporate nebular emission computed from the { CLOUDY} code.
 We assume a sub-solar metallicity ($Z=0.2Z_{\odot}$) and an ionisation parameter $\log{U}=-2$, consistent with recent estimates for sources in the reionisation era \citep[e.g.][]{Stark2017,Endsley2021}.
 For various relative strengths of the burst and the evolved populations, we compute the {\it JWST}/NIRCam photometry for this mock $z=8$ galaxy using the NIRCam wide and medium filter transmission curves ensuring a SNR $=10$ to evaluate the uncertainties (i.e., the SNR that NIRCam reaches to observe a point source with M$_{\rm{UV}}\simeq-18$ with $t\simeq10$~ks; \citealt{Robertson2021}).
 Using the BAGPIPES nonparametric SFH models described in Section~\ref{sec:bagpipes}, we attempt to detect the underlying evolved stellar population.

 We find that even when the evolved stellar mass is $10\times$ the burst mass, nonparametric models cannot convincingly detect the presence of an evolved stellar population for the most extreme line emitters.
 This is the case for a system where we fix the burst ($5$~Myr) stellar mass to $10^8\ M_{\odot}$ and the evolved stellar mass to $10^9\ M_{\odot}$.
 Although the nonparametric models can adequately recover the mass formed in the burst phase ($M_{\star}=(1.1\pm0.2)\times10^8\ M_{\odot}$ in the $0-3$~Myr age bin), the stellar mass formed at $>100$~Myr is significantly underestimated (median $M_{\star}=1.8\times10^8\ M_{\odot}$) with a large uncertainty ($1\sigma$ range $4\times10^3-1\times10^9\ M_{\odot}$).
 When the evolved stellar mass is $20\times$ the burst mass, it is more readily revealed (median $M_{\star}=1.5\times10^9\ M_{\odot}$) but the uncertainty remains large ($1\sigma$ range $6\times10^3-3\times10^9\ M_{\odot}$).
-Here we do not negate that the choice of a different SFH prior in nonparametric fitting could potentially result in a median mass that was closer to the true mass \citep[e.g.,][]{Leja2019,Tacchella2021}.
+Here we notice that by choosing a different prior for the stellar mass distribution in the time bins in nonparametric SFH modeling (Section~\ref{sec:bagpipes}) might lead to a different median stellar mass.
+For example, a Dirichlet prior distribution favours an older mass-weighted stellar age or a longer star formation timescale \citep{Leja2019,Tacchella2022a} than the uniform logarithm mass prior we used.
+Thus, we do not rule out that the choice of a different prior could potentially result in a derived median mass that was closer to the mass of the evolved population.
+However, without the knowledge of rest-frame NIR luminosity, it is difficult to robustly constrain the true stellar mass with small uncertainties.